jiriklepl/NSWI152/README.md

     - they send the identified anomaly reports to the event hub

 - Event hub
-  - contains the anomaly reports for the technitians
+  - contains the anomaly reports for the technicians
   - collected by consumers

 - Redis cache